ozguryazilimas/wp-postane/easy-fancybox/readme.txt

 The same thing goes for WordPress Galleries.
 Choose **Link To: Media File** when inserting a gallery tag.

-= I want to change something.
-Where is the settings page? =
+= Where is the settings page? =

-There is no new settings page but there are a few options you can change.
+There is no new settings page but there are many options you can change.
 You will find a new **FancyBox** section on **Settings > Media**.
 To see the default, check out the example under [Screenshots](http://wordpress.org/plugins/easy-fancybox/screenshots/) ...

 = Help!
 It does not work... =

-Please follow the trouble shooting steps on [Other Notes](http://wordpress.org/plugins/easy-fancybox/other_notes/) to determine the cause.
+Please follow the trouble shooting steps near the end of the plugin description above to determine the cause.
 If that fails, ask for support on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://status301.net/wordpress-plugins/easy-fancybox/)
-&nbsp;

 = ADVANCED =

-= Will a WordPress generated gallery be displayed in a FancyBox overlay? =
+= Will a WordPress gallery be displayed in a FancyBox overlay? =

 Yes, but _only_ if you used the option **Link To: Media File** when inserting the gallery!
 The gallery quicktag/shortcode should look something like `[ gallery link="file" ]`.

 = The lightbox does not look good on mobile devices.
 What can I do about that? =

-The FancyBox 1.3.4 script that is used in this plugin was not developed with mobile devices in mind.
+The original FancyBox 1.3.4 script was not developed with mobile devices in mind and although the version used in this plugin has some adaptations for mobile devices, it might still be less optimal for very small screens.
 The only way around this issue is currently to disable FancyBox for small screen sizes on **Settings > Media** in the section **Miscellaneous > Browser & device compatibility**.

 = Can I make a slideshow from my gallery? =